Victor Osimhen: International career

 Osimhen started the qualification for the 2023 AFCON qualifiers in sparkling form helping Nigeria win both of their first two matches.
 Osimhen netted a goal against Sierra Leone and another four goals in a 10–0 win against São Tomé and Príncipe.
 Osimhen's super hat-trick, was his first senior international hat-trick for the Super Eagles.
 In the reverse fixture played at the Godswill Akpabio International Stadium, Uyo on 10 September 2023, Osimhen scored his second international hat-trick in Nigeria's 6–0 win against São Tomé and Principe, finishing the 2023 AFCON qualifiers as top scorer with 10 goals.

 In December 2023, he was called up for the 2023 Africa Cup of Nations in Ivory Coast.
 He netted a goal in the opening match against Equatorial Guinea which ended in a 1–1 draw.
 In March 2025, he became the second highest goal scorer for the Nigeria national team after scoring two goals in a 2–0 away victory over Rwanda during the 2026 FIFA World Cup qualification.

-On 14 October 2025, Osimhen once again showcased his goal-scoring prowess by netting a hat-trick against Benin in Nigeria’s 4–0 victory, which sealed the Super Eagles’ place in the FIFA World Cup qualifiers playoffs.
+On 14 October 2025, Osimhen scored a hat-trick against Benin in Nigeria’s 4–0 victory, which sealed the Super Eagles’ place in the FIFA World Cup qualifiers playoffs.
+In Nigeria's semi-finals tie against Gabon on 13 November, the game went to extra time, during which Osimhen scored a brace and Chidera Ejuke scored a goal to advance to the finals against the Democratic Republic of the Congo.
+However, in the final played on 16 November, Osimhen was forced to come off during half-time due to an injury, and the game would ultimately end in a penalty shoot-out loss after the game ended 1–1.

-On 13 November 2025, Osimhen once again proved decisive in front of goal, scoring twice in the first World Cup qualifying playoff match against Gabon.
-His brace played a key role in securing an important victory that kept the Super Eagles’ World Cup aspirations alive as they continued their push through the qualification campaign.
+On 11 December 2025, Osimhen was called up to the Nigeria squad for the 2025 Africa Cup of Nations.
+He scored four goals during the tournament as Nigeria finished third, securing the bronze medal.